Tarchimb/ft_containers_ultiMATE_tester/README.md

 - `-b`: Run in benchmark mode
 - `-c`: Update the include path in the `common.cpp` file
 - `-d`: Print the diff of the test outputs
-- `-l`: Print the output to the console
+- `-l`: Print the output and diff to the console
 - `-h`: Print a help message
 - `-z`: Check for memory leaks